And more importantly, what does he want?

 And the biggest threat of contradictory ideas is the United States

 Thus to preserve Russia as it exists today forces Moscow to push back against American power.
-But Russia is weaker than the US; it has a smaller economy and military while what forces it does have are mostly unhappy conscripts or woefully equipped with Soviet gear.
+But Russia is weaker than the United States; it has a smaller economy and military while what forces it does have are mostly unhappy conscripts or woefully equipped with Soviet gear.

-Which means to be a wise Russian leader compelled to push back against the US also means one must do more with less
+Which means to be a wise Russian leader compelled to push back against the United States also means one must do more with less

 Nuclear weapons remain key to Russia’s grand strategy for with them the country remains invulnerable.
-The US won’t start a nuclear war with Russia on a whim; only a world war could force that.
-Which is good news for the Russians because they’d lose a long conventional global struggle against the US and its many allies.
+The United States won’t start a nuclear war with Russia on a whim; only a world war could force that.
+Which is good news for the Russians because they’d lose a long conventional global struggle against America and its many allies.

 Instead, because the Russians don’t seek global domination but rather to push back American power in particular regions, they can use the less they have to pinpointed effect.
 Since the Russians don’t have much strategic need in the Pacific, they can neglect their Pacific Fleet and in fact their whole eastern flank.
 Instead, they can deploy forces that during the Cold War were watching for invasion from Japan or Alaska to more crucial regions like Ukraine.

 This also means they must exploit the mistakes of the superpower as quickly as they can.
-While the overwhelming power of the US can make American leaders careless, Russia’s finite power forces its elites to more carefully calculate need and ability.
-When the US did not wage an air war on Assad after the regime used gas in September 2013, an opening appeared; constrained by Ukraine, it took this long for Putin to exploit it.
+While the overwhelming power of the United States can make American leaders careless, Russia’s finite power forces its elites to more carefully calculate need and ability.
+When the United States did not wage an air war on Assad after the regime used gas in September 2013, an opening appeared; constrained by Ukraine, it took this long for Putin to exploit it.